A selection of projects showing how Bound approaches meaning, content, and outcomes across disciplines and contexts

 Hold On, Be Strong

-An installation and multimedia work reflecting on Southern Hip Hop as lived philosophy rather than a category trap.
+A slow-cooked project reflecting on Southern Hip Hop as lived philosophy rather than a category trap.
 Built through pilgrimages, sound, and collected artifacts, HOBS resists nostalgia, instead centering the embedded wisdom of place, identity, and music.
-Here, the aim was to not assign the meaning and let resonance surface through experience.
+Here, the aim was to not assign the meaning and let resonance surface through the experience.

 Sitting at boundaries between disciplines, audiences, or contexts, where clarity is required without distortion